-This measure is intended to enable doctoral and postdoctoral researchers to create an event for their colleagues, regardless of their respective research areas.
-The measure, introduced by the Direction of the University of Lausanne, allows for the organization of an event in the form of a workshop, a symposium, a round table, an invitation of conference speakers from the academic, public or private sector, a visit to organizations or industries, an exhibition, etc. The format of fundable events is left purposefully open so as not to limit the creativity and diversity of applicants’ ideas.
-The event will aim to broaden participants’ academic and methodological backgrounds.
-The event should bring together a majority of other doctoral candidates and postdocs.
+This measure enables doctoral and postdoctoral researchers to create an event for their colleagues, regardless of their respective research areas.
+The measure allows for the organization of an event in the form of a workshop, a symposium, a round table, an invitation of conference speakers from the academic, public or private sector, a visit to organizations or industries, an exhibition, etc. The format of fundable events is left purposefully open so as not to limit the creativity and diversity of applicants’ ideas.
+The event will aim to broaden participants’ academic and methodological backgrounds, and should bring together a majority of other doctoral candidates and postdocs.
 It should ideally cross disciplinary boundaries or at least present a clear interest in optimizing participants’ career prospects.

 Members of the organizing committee

 The organizing committee will consist of 2 to 3 persons, at doctoral or postdoctoral level, premiers assistants (senior assistants), maîtres assistants (junior lecturer), MA Ambizione, and senior FNS researchers).
 The organizing committee will consist of members of the same faculty, or of different faculties.
 A person may be part of only one organizing committee in the same calendar year.
 Once constituted, the organizing committee will designate a leader from among their number.

 The event will bring together at least 10 attendees (including the organizers) of the same faculty or from different faculties of the UNIL and the CHUV.
 The event can be designed to target specifically doctoral candidates, specifically postdocs, or a mixed public.
 These events may be opened to other faculty members (professors, students, administrative and technical staff), for as long as at least 50% of the attendees are composed of the target audience.